 in his hand, totally ecstatic.
 “Hey,” calls the shopkeeper, “is this a joke?
 Who are you

-looking for?”
 “Someone breathing Huuu, the divine breath.”
 “Well, there are plenty of those to choose from.”

 “But I want one who can be in anger and desire and still a true human being